-Nils Olsen is Assistant Professor & Director of Organizational Sciences at The George Washington University, and approaches his research and teaching from a behavioral economics perspective (Ph.D., Social Psychology; additional concentration in statistics; University of North Carolina at Chapel Hill; M.A., Social Psychology, University of Iowa at Iowa City; & B.S., Psychology, University of Wisconsin at Madison).
+Nils Olsen is trained as a social psychologist and statistician, and approaches his research and teaching from a behavioral economics perspective (Ph.D., Social Psychology; additional concentration in statistics; University of North Carolina at Chapel Hill; M.A., Social Psychology, University of Iowa at Iowa City; & B.S., Psychology, University of Wisconsin at Madison).
+Olsen's research includes: (a) decision-making in high-intensity settings (e.g., emergency department physicians, financial decision-makers - see GW TODAY article, https://gwtoday.gwu.edu/extreme-decisions; (b) perceptions of artificially intelligent agents / bots, https://gwtoday.gwu.edu/gw-researchers-converge-paris; and (c) consumer decision-making.
+Nils Olsen is the Program Director for the Undergraduate (BA) & Graduate (MA) Programs in Organizational Sciences at The George Washington University.

 Prince National Tennis All-America